 I’ve created the exam as a free download where each of the 10 questions offers a multiple choice response.
-This midterm exam can produce groundbreaking awareness, reinforce the fine work you are doing, and help you to strive toward the next level of achievement within your programs.
+This midterm exam can produce groundbreaking awareness and reinforce the fine work you are doing.
+As a result, this can help you to strive toward the next level of achievement within your programs.

 While the downloadable midterm does provide a clear scoring system, every teacher who chooses to read this article and chooses to take the exam deserves immense credit.

 Any teacher who receives the highest score on the exam is certainly achieving high technical success.
 On the contrary, it is certainly possible for talented choral directors to reach technical achievement with failed success on this exam.
 In those cases, the technical success is occurring by favoring one group of students while neglecting another group.